salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ### Saving Plots from Axes toolbar

-To save your plot, click on the save icon in the axes toolbar or go the File menu in the figure's menubar and select "Save as..."
+To save your plot, click on the save icon in the axes toolbar or go to the File menu in the figure's menubar and select "Save as..."

 For emailing or to embed the plot into digital presentations, choose the .PNG format, which helps reduce file size.
 For printing, choose the .SVG or .PDF format.
 These formats allow the plot to be modified using other software, such as Adobe Photoshop or Illustrator, to change the color of the bars or the fonts.
-This format also provides a greater resolution range.
-However, not all imaging packages can open an .svg file and sometimes some complex raster images do not reproduce properly.
+These formats are also resolution-independent, meaning they can be scaled to any size without losing quality.
+However, not all imaging packages can open an .svg file, and some complex raster images do not reproduce properly.

 ### Copying plots from Axes Toolbar

 In the axes toolbar, you have two choices for copying plots:

 - **Copy as image**: Preserves resolution of figure on the screen (probably won't be able to zoom into the image without revealing rasterized pixels).
-Great option for dropping the figure into a powerpoint.
+Great option for dropping the figure into a PowerPoint.
 Most universal format - can probably paste into most software.
 Best option for images.

 - **Copy as vector graphic**.
 Like a PDF format.
 Allows nearly infinite zooming.
 Can edit the graphic in vector editing software, like Adobe Illustrator.
 Great for printing.
 Best option for Plots and graphs.